BaggioWongHK/BaggioWongHK/README.md

     1. Aptitude (mismatch in talent with challenges)
     1. Unknowns (gaps in understanding of world tied to project)
     1. Uninformed (parts of whole landscape missing from our radar)
+18. Balance between doing our due diligence and analysis paralysis.

 ## E. Software Systems ([Back to top](#preamble))